Varat7v2/adaptive-threshold/README.md

-This project is based on the paper: [Adaptive Threshold for Better Performance of the Recognition and Re-identification Models](https://arxiv.org/abs/2012.14305)
+This project is based on the paper: [Adaptive Threshold for Better Performance of the Recognition and Re-identification Models](https://arxiv.org/abs/2012.14305).

+Please cite this paper:
+> Bohara, Bharat.
+“Adaptive Threshold for Better Performance of the Recognition and Re-identification Models.”
+(2020).

 This project can be tested on [Labeled Faces in the Wild (LFW)](http://vis-www.cs.umass.edu/lfw/), but because of the larger identities, its computationally time consuming.
 Hence, for testing purpose, I have prepared my own dataset of [top highly paid athletes listed on Forbes magazine (2018)](https://www.forbes.com/sites/kurtbadenhausen/2018/06/13/full-list-the-worlds-highest-paid-athletes-2018/?sh=47e592177d9f) using [online-dataset-generator](https://github.com/Varat7v2/online-dataset-maker).
 The Athletes dataset can be downloaded from [here]().
 Similarly, the model for face-detection and facenet can be downloaded from [here](https://drive.google.com/drive/folders/1okfoM_pxEUupdjYBzy7PyL0Y-0Swlym_?usp=sharing).